doolyawit/coding_challenge/README.md

 ## Requirements

+1. Show the global counter on the items page
-1. Add card validation on Checkout form:
+2. Add card validation on the Checkout form:
-2. Must be a valid card number
+3. Must be a valid card number
-3. Must be Visa / Master card type
+4. Must be Visa / Master card type
-4. Must be valid expiration date
+5. Must be a valid expiration date
-5. Must be valid CVV
+6. Must be a valid CVV
-6. Display the cart items on the checkout page
+7. Display the cart items on the checkout page
-7. Complete the API integration:
+8. Complete the API integration:
-8. Call the web service for payment submission
+9. Call the web service for payment submission
-9. Match the UI for Checkout item:
+10. Match the UI for the Checkout item:
-10. Display the icon (Visa/Master) based on card number input
+11. Display the icon (Visa/Master) based on card number input

 ## Complete the Challenge